Mishelc/docker-s3fs-cos/README.md

-# Run a SFTP server with AWS S3 storage in Kubernetes
+# Run a SFTP server with IBM CLOUD Object storage in Kubernetes